ALL

 Where can I get RIG?

-If an animal bites you or you think you may have a risk of rabies, call Health Link at 811.
+If you had an animal bite or possible contact with rabies, call Health Link at 811.

-If you need RIG and rabies vaccine, you’ll get them at a hospital, urgent care centre, or your local public health office.
+If you need RIG and rabies vaccine, you’ll get them at a hospital, urgent care centre, or your local public health or community health centre.
 It’s important to get all doses of rabies vaccine exactly as recommended.

 Are there side effects from RIG?